 From post-punk to krautrock to electropop, bands from all genres regularly perform at the unassuming Windmill.
 You might not catch a performance from any chart-toppers, but the Windmill has attracted its fair share of underground heroes.
 The likes of Biffy Clyro, Bloc Party and The War On Drugs have all played to the pub’s tiny, but always thoroughly energetic, crowd.

 If Camden is the home of London’s alternative culture, and The Dublin Castle pub is its epicentre.
 It may not be as big, nor as well known, as the Roundhouse, Dingwalls or Koko, but it’s still brimming with musical heritage.
 Since the late 1970s, plenty of incredible musicians have taken the stage at The Dublin Castle.

 The Castle’s reputation as a musical goldmine began in 1979 when Madness, then known as The Camden Invaders, began a residency at the pub.
 In the 90s, it was a springboard to success for the steadily growing Britpop movement, with Blur playing a number of performances in the 200-capacity venue.
 In the new millennium it became a regular haunt of Amy Winehouse, who not only staged her soulful performances in the pub, but could often be found pulling pints behind the bar.

 Considering that The Killers, Muse and The Libertines all played early gigs at the legendary independent boozer, we can safely say that it’s one of the best places to visit in London for a peek at tomorrow’s rockstars – or to become one yourself.

 To get a slot at one of these iconic underground venues, it’ll help to have a great record under your belt already.
-To get involved with one of London’s best recording studios, contact us today to see what we can offer you and your band.
+To get involved with one of the best recording studios in London, contact us today to see what we can offer you and your band.